emberjs/rfcs/text/0311-angle-bracket-invocation.md

 as an opt-in to the "new-world" components programming model.

-Since then, we have switched to a more iterative approach, favoring smaller RFCs focusing on one area of improvment at a time.
+Since then, we have switched to a more iterative approach, favoring smaller RFCs focusing on one area of improvement at a time.
 Collectively, these RFCs have largely accomplished the goals in the original RFC without the angle bracket opt-in.